 Rally Day, Fellowship Hall

 9:45-10:45 a.m.
 September through May (F&E is the Fellowship and Education Building; A&E is the Activities and Education Building.)

 Sunday Discipleship Rotation for children, grades K-5, returns for a third year.
 Over the course of nine months and 13 themes, children will explore stories of Scripture through drama, science, cooking, games, crafts, storytelling, and more!
 Themes include Abraham & Sarah, Isaac & Rebekah, Jacob & Esau, Joshua& the Walls of Jericho, the Birth of Jesus, Jesus’ Baptism & Temptation, Jesus & the Samaritan Woman, Parable of the Great Feast, the Miracle at Cana, Jesus’ Last Week, the Greatest Commandment, and Jesus’ Resurrection.

 Each week elementary children will rotate between centers as they explore the Biblical story through a different lens.
-For instance, in Joseph and His Brothers, children will explore the story of Genesis 37:1-28, through music, games, and science.
+For instance, in Abraham & Sarah, children will explore the story from Genesis through art, games, and storytelling.
 (F&E 200, 202, and 205.)